Can I export reports from Oracle B2C Service into another format for analysis?

 When exporting a report with text areas to Excel, it is difficult to determine where to place the text fields.
 This is because the Oracle B2C Service Analytics engine records the location of the text area with absolute positioning (for example, we might place the upper left corner of a text field at the 13th pixel from the left and the 42nd pixel from the top) however Excel will only allow us to specify which cell in the grid we should place the text in.
 Therefore, although we do our best to try and place the text appropriately, it may not be placed in the same position that it was in the report.
 If you would like to see the text areas exactly as you have entered them in the report, you must export the report to a format that supports absolute positioning (such as HTML).

-For additional information, refer to the 'Export report and dashboard data' section in online documentation for the version your site is currently running.
+For additional information, refer to the 'Export report and dashboard data' section in the Online Help User Guide documentation for the version your site is currently running.
 To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.